 set load-prefer-newer and enable auto-compile-on-load-mode as

-If you use package.el then use something like this:
+So if you use package.el, I recommend something like this:

 Usage